-Oelke started with the organization in 2009 as a volunteer in Arkansas, and quickly helped AFP launch a chapter in the state.
-As State Director, her leadership on key policy battles in Little Rock led her to be elevated to Regional Director before AFP’s board of directors appointed her Vice President in 2013.
-Since then, she’s helped AFP to increase its ranks (up to 3.2 million activists in 2016), expand into new states, and integrate a field operation with the capacity to reach millions of Americans with timely, issue-based communications.
+Teresa started with the organization in 2009 as a volunteer in Arkansas and quickly helped AFP launch a chapter in the state.
+As state director, her leadership on key policy battles in Little Rock led her to be elevated to regional director before AFP’s board of directors appointed her vice president in 2013.
+Since then, she’s helped AFP increase its ranks (up to 3.2 million activists in 2016), expand into new states and integrate a field operation with the capacity to reach millions of Americans with timely, issue-based communications.
 In May of 2016, Teresa was moved to senior vice president.

 “My mom is a first-generation American.
 My grandma received welfare her entire life.
 But because of the freedom and opportunity this country afforded them, with ten kids in tow, my parents were able to move our family out of poverty.
 History shows economic freedom is the best way for people to find opportunity and prosperity.”

-Teresa has enjoyed a 22-year marriage to Tim Oelke, president of Oelke Construction.
-They reside with their three sons – Nick, Jake and Sam – in Springdale, Arkansas, where they’re active at Cross Church in Rogers.
-In their free time, they ride dirt bikes, run and enjoy zombie television programs.
+Teresa has enjoyed a 24-year marriage to Tim Oelke, president of Oelke Construction.
+They reside with their three sons – Nick, Jake and Sam – in Springdale, Arkansas where they’re active at Cross Church in Rogers.
+During her free time Teresa enjoys painting, yoga, family dinners and watching her sons play sports.